 Tax Classifications For Workers: Employees, Independent Contractors, Statutory Employees, and Statutory Nonemployees

 Tax law divides workers into specific classifications for employment tax purposes: employees, independent contractors, statutory employees, and statutory nonemployees.
-These classifications are used to determine the employer's responsibilities in regard to its workers, such as whether the workers are entitled to fringe benefits, and whether the employer should withhold income and/or employment taxes from the workers' pay.
+These classifications determine the employer's responsibilities regarding its workers, such as whether the workers are entitled to fringe benefits, and whether the employer should withhold income and/or employment taxes from the workers' pay.
 Any individual who works for another must belong to one of these classifications.
-Improperly classifying the worker can have serious tax consequences, including hefty penalties and fees.
+Improperly classifying workers can have serious tax consequences, including hefty penalties and fees.
 All workers, whether full-time, part-time, or temporary, must be placed in one of these classifications.

 There are 3 types of taxes that the employer must remit periodically to the federal government, based on employees' pay: